 October 8, 2025

 In June, we examined how ongoing litigation and policy developments were creating uncertainty around the future of Disadvantaged Business Enterprise (DBE) and Minority/Women-Owned Business Enterprise (M/WBE) programs.
-Four months later, that uncertainty has been addressed through federal rulemaking.
+Four months later, more uncertainty has been introduced through federal rulemaking.

-On October 3, 2025, the U.S. Department of Transportation (DOT) published an Interim Final Rule that revises the DBE certification process.
-The rule removes race- and gender-based presumptions of social and economic disadvantage and requires all applicants—including roughly 41,000 currently certified firms—to submit individualized documentation demonstrating social and economic disadvantage.
+On October 3, 2025, the U.S. Department of Transportation (DOT) published an Interim Final Rule in the Federal Register that revises the DBE certification process.
+The revised standards remove race- and gender-based presumptions of social and economic disadvantage and require all applicants—including roughly 41,000 currently certified firms—to submit individualized documentation demonstrating social and economic disadvantage.

-The DOT made the rule effective upon publication and established a 30-day public comment period that ends on November 3.
-The agency invoked the "good-cause" exception under the Administrative Procedure Act to implement the rule immediately, citing what it determined to be constitutional concerns and ongoing litigation.
+The DOT made the policy change effective upon publication and established a 30-day public comment period that ends on November 3.
+Invoking the Administrative Procedure Act’s “good-cause” exception, the DOT cited constitutional concerns and ongoing litigation to justify immediate implementation without prior public comment.

 Legal and Policy Context

 In September 2024, the court issued a preliminary injunction, finding the plaintiffs were likely to succeed on their constitutional claims.
-The court held that the DOT had not demonstrated it had previously discriminated against the specific groups receiving presumptive eligibility, that the program lacked a "logical end point" after four decades of operation, and that the presumptions were not narrowly tailored to address specific past discrimination.
+The court identified three problems with the DBE program: the DOT had not demonstrated past discrimination against the specific groups receiving presumptive eligibility; the program lacked a "logical end point"[1] four decades; and the presumptions were not narrowly tailored to address specific past discrimination.

-In May 2025, after the issuance of executive orders directing agencies to review race- and gender-based programs, the DOT and the plaintiffs jointly requested court approval of a consent order under which the DOT would stipulate that the presumptions violate the Constitution.
-The court has not yet ruled on this request.
-The DOT stated it could not continue enforcing regulations it had determined violated constitutional equal protection requirements and invoked the Administrative Procedure Act's "good-cause" exception to implement revised certification standards immediately.
+In May 2025, following executive orders directing agencies to review programs based on race and gender, the DOT and the plaintiffs jointly requested court approval of a consent order.
+This order would require the DOT to acknowledge that the DBE program's presumptions are unconstitutional.
+Although the court has not yet ruled on the request, the DOT stated that it could not continue enforcing regulations it had determined to be unconstitutional and therefore implemented revised certification standards immediately.

 What Changed: New Certification Requirements

-The rule replaces four decades of group-based eligibility presumptions with individualized proof requirements.
+Under the new certification standards, all applicants must now provide individualized proof of disadvantage, replacing four decades of group-based presumptions.
 Every applicant—whether newly applying or among the approximately 41,000 currently certified DBEs—must now provide a personal narrative and supporting documentation demonstrating both social and economic disadvantage.

 Documentation Requirements